 If you’ve got a car that you don’t use often, you can list it on Turo as available to rent.
 It’s pretty easy; you register the make and model of the car and where you’re at, Turo sets the rental price and you get paid 65%-85% of the trip price via direct deposit.

 It’s worry-free income too; Turo insures your car and you get to accept or decline requests to rent your car as you see fit.

 5. Report Your Shopping Habits

-Another cool and different way to make money can be by reporting on your shopping habits.
+Another cool way to make money is by reporting your shopping habits.
 Here’s how it works: when you sign up with National Consumer Panel, they mail you a handheld scanner, kind of like the ones you use for gift registries.

 All you have to do is scan the barcodes of the stuff you buy as you put it into the cart.
 You also record the total you paid and what store you bought at.
 Then, at the end of each week, you send your shopping report in electronically.